apache/superset/superset-websocket/README.md

 Copy `config.example.json` to `config.json` and adjust the values for your environment.

+Configuration via environment variables is also supported which can be helpful in certain contexts, e.g., deployment. `src/config.ts` can be consulted to see the full list of supported values.

 ## Superset Configuration

 Configure the Superset Flask app to enable global async queries (in `superset_config.py`):